TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 ~~~~~~~~~~~~~~~

 A common use case is to mock out classes instantiated by your code under test.
-When you patch a class, then that class is replaced with a mock.
+When you patch a class, then that kundi is replaced with a mock.
 Instances
 are created by *calling the class*.
 This means you access the "mock instance"
 by looking at the return value of the mocked class.

 In the example below we have a function ``some_function`` that instantiates ``Foo``
 and calls a method on it.
-The call to :func:`patch` replaces the class ``Foo`` with a
+The call to :func:`patch` replaces the kundi ``Foo`` with a
 mock.
 The ``Foo`` instance is the result of calling the mock, so it is configured
 by modifying the mock :attr:`~Mock.return_value`. ::